jamque/VR_Paint_UI/Apunts VR 2.md

 Button will be hightlighted automatically when Pointer overlap button itself.
 No need to create a Tick function to check if IsOverInteractableWidget

 To click the button, you must simulate to click a key.
 Use PressPointerKey and ReleasePointerKey with EKeys::LeftMouseButton

+## Converting A Design to UMG (Part1)
+Setting up the grid layout

+Open UMG and delete all Hiearchy.
+Put from Palette a Canvas Panel and Uniform Grid Panel.
+Add as sons 9 SizeBox and Button as son of SizeBox.
+Choose Row and Column correctly.

+Draw 3 GFX for textures normal, hover and press.
+And add them to Button States as Texture Images.

+L'examen d'interficie AQUÍ es collunut !

+## Converting A Design to UMG (Part2)
+Creation the action bar widget

+Laying out the buttons.
+Center in a new UMG BP, center and add image to buttons.

+Draw 3 GFX for textures normal, hover and press.
+And add them to Button States as Texture Images.
+Add Icon in image over button.

+## Converting A Design to UMG (Part3)
+Dots under grid